 Persons born abroad to a U.S. parent or parents, may have acquired citizenship at birth.
 This determination is based upon a variety of facts: the law in effect at the time of birth, the amount of time the American citizen parent(s) lived in the United States prior to the birth of the child, and in some cases the marital status of the biological parents.
 Please read more about the requirements for transmitting U.S. citizenship to a child born abroad to U.S. Citizen parent(s) before you start the process to report the birth of your child.

-To book an appointment please click Book an Appointment.
+To schedule an appointment, please click Book an Appointment.